-The device has been known to pierce the uterine wall or cervix, cause inflammation in the pelvis, cause ovarian cysts and lead to irregular menstrual bleeding.
+The device has been known to pierce the uterine wall or cervix,, cause ovarian cysts and lead to irregular menstrual bleeding.
 These issues can potentially lead to ectopic pregnancy, which is a potentially life-threatening condition.

 What Action Can Be Taken To Hold Manufacturers Liable?